The Pan-STARRS1 data archive home page

 - Warp images are the result of resampling and realigning the camera images into a skycell of the PS1 Sky Tessellation, a set of common pixel-grid images with simple projections from the sky.
 Warps are astrometrically and photometrically calibrated.

-- Extracted photometry for point sources and extended objects from the warp images will be made available in DR2.
-The DR2 source database will allow users to extract information on any time variation of source photometry.
+- Extracted photometry for point sources and extended objects from the warp images are available in DR2.
+The DR2 source database allows users to extract information on any time variation of source photometry or astrometry.

-- All data from DR1 will be available in DR2 as well.
+- All data from DR1 are available in DR2 as well.
+Note that the DR1 database remains available for access.

 PS1 data release dates